linode/docs/docs/security/ssl/creating-a-selfsigned-certificate-centos-fedora.md

 ## Next Steps

-Once your certificate has been generated, you will need to configure your web server to utilize the new certificate.
+Once your certificate has been generated, configure your web server to utilize the new certificate.
 Instructions for doing so with several popular platforms can be found at the links below.

 - [SSL Certificates with Apache on CentOS 7](/docs/security/ssl/ssl-apache2-centos)
 - [SSL Certificates with Nginx](/docs/security/ssl/ssl-certificates-with-nginx)